ostrzolekpawel/UnityEventBroker/README.md

 ### Usage Example

-First create instance of `EventBus` or your own implementation which implements `IEventBus` interface.
+First create instance of `EventBus` or your own implementation of `IEventBus` interface.

 ```cs
 IEventBus _eventBus = new EventBus();